In academia, the trajectory from idea to implementation is often

 Cynthia Sommer, Director of EdForward, makes sure the pipeline

-stays packed with ideas for SOE to spur innovation in education.
+stays packed with ideas for the School of Education to spur

-She has cultivated a diverse background in corporate and
+innovation in education.
+She has cultivated a diverse background

-education, and is particularly adept in the areas of marketing,
+online education, and is particularly adept in the areas of

-business instructor at local universities and community colleges,
+has been a business instructor at local universities and

 Traci Schmidt, Director of Special Projects, has expertise in